Albania–Croatia relations: History

+Trade and Bilateral Cooperation

 Albania and Croatia have discussed the possibility of jointly building a nuclear power plant at Lake Shkoder, close to the border with Montenegro, a plan that has gathered criticism from Montenegro due to seismicity in the area.

-A close economical cooperation of Albania and Croatia is existent.
+Both nations collaborate closely on economic matters and initiatives.
 In 2014, the trading volume was about was 46.330 million euros.
 An increasing number of Croatian companies are investing in Albania.
 In 2013, 13.870 million euros of direct investment came from Croatia to Albania.
 In addition, major Albanian companies are expanding to Croatia.

+In 2023, Albania exported $34.3 million to Croatia, primarily consisting of raw iron bars ($6.21 million), various vegetables ($5.35 million), and aluminum bars ($2.84 million).
+Over the past five years, Albanian exports to Croatia have increased at an annualized rate of 32.7%, rising from $8.31 million in 2018 to $34.3 million in 2023.
+Conversely, Croatia exported $113 million to Albania in 2023, highlighting Croatia's role as a key supplier of energy and processed food products to Albania, while Albania contributes raw materials and agricultural goods to the Croatian market.